 Mobile app comparison: American Express vs. Chase

-American Express and Chase both offer some of the best travel and rewards credit cards on the market, and they’re ramping up their mobile apps to match their high standards.
-Thanks to technology, banking customers can do so much more using a mobile device than they ever have before.
-With the help of a mobile app, customers can deposit checks, pay bills, monitor their accounts and more, and all with security features that help keep their information safe.
+American Express and Chase both offer some of the best travel and rewards credit cards on the market, as well as mobile apps that match the high standards set for their cards.
+With the help of these apps, customers can pay bills, monitor their accounts and more, plus security features that help keep their information safe.

-When it comes to mobile banking apps, responsiveness, ease-of-use and convenience are all important factors consumers can use to measure value.
-If you’re considering a new credit card or banking product from American Express or Chase, keep reading to learn more about how their mobile apps compare.
+Responsiveness, ease-of-use and convenience are all important factors consumers can use to measure the value of mobile banking apps.
+If you’re considering a new credit card or banking product from American Express or Chase, keep reading to learn more about how these mobile apps compare.

-Both the American Express and Chase mobile apps have all the standard features you need to access and review your credit card, like statements, spending tracking and notifications.
+Both the American Express and Chase mobile apps have all the standard features you need to access and review your credit card account, like statements, spending tracking and notifications.

 A few common tasks you can accomplish with either app include: